 Ke Ga Lighthouse was one of my favorite spots in Central Vietnam!
 Very few people visit so I totally recommend it.
 I had the island to myself!

-Banh Mi from L’Usine Le Loi cafe in Ho Chi Minh.
+Banh Mi from L’Usine cafe in Ho Chi Minh.

-Ho Chi Minh City (HCMC) is the another epicenter of the motorbike madness.
-This city is worth a visit for a few days just to witness the chaos and visit the war museum.
+Ho Chi Minh City (HCMC) is another epicenter of the motorbike madness.
+This city is worth a visit for a few days just to witness the chaos and visit the war museum and other war-era sights.
+The view from Bitexco Financial Tower ($9 USD) really helps put into perspective the expansive size of the city.
 Surprisingly, HCMC is the craft beer capital of Southeast Asia.
-My favorite breweries were Pasteur Street Brewing Company (great IPA & tap room) and Winking Seal Beer Company (best dragon fruit beer I’ve ever had).
-BiaCraft also has good brews and food.
+My favorite breweries were Pasteur Street Brewing Company (great IPA & tap room) and Heart of Darkness.
+BiaCraft and Belgo (Belgian brewery) also have good brews and food.

 Left: Artillery left over after the Vietnam War is on display at the Ben Douc tunnels, part of the Cu Chi Tunnels.
 Right: The entrance to one of the tunnels.